-A second component is the service process generation, which creates an executable process from an abstract plan.
+The second important component besides the planner is the service process generation, which creates an executable process from an abstract plan.
 The component must convert the plan into an executable process.
-Using this information, a composite Web service is constructed that can communicate with the services in the plan and execute them in order.
+Using this information, a composite Web service is constructed that can communicate with the services specified in the plan and execute them in the appropriate order.
 This service process needs to be deployed on a Web server and then invoked by the execution component.